uTa4u/TFC-Woodworking/README.md

 - Stripping logs/wood is only possible when 4 sides are empty (no solid blocks)
 - Chopping logs/wood is only possible when there is no block above
 - Fair wood recipe (2 bark + 1 log -> 1 wood) (2 bast + 1 stripped log for stripped wood)
-- Custom log pile stores logs, debarked logs, debarked log halves and debarked log quarters.
-Both total limit of the log pile as well as individual capacities for each type of item can be changed in the config file
+- Custom log pile stores logs, debarked logs, debarked log halves and debarked log quarters
 - Tools take damage with a chance dependant on tool's tier
 - If chopped log projectile hits a log pile, instead of dropping into the world it is inserted inside
+- A lot of config options to play with

 ### TODO:
 - Totem carving